ROZBEH/CarND-PID-Control-Project/README.md

 ---

-In this project we are going to use Unscented Kalman Filter for tracking objects around self driving car.
-Laser and Radar data will be used as input to extended Kalman Filter.
+In this project we are going to use PID controller for steering a car in a simulation environment.

 Pipeline